Understanding Rollover Rules for HSAs and FSAs

 Flexible Spending Accounts (FSAs) traditionally operated on a "use-it-or-lose-it" basis, but recent modifications allow for some flexibility:

-Imagine you contribute $2,000 to your health FSA but only use $970 on medical expenses.
-If your employer offers a $660 rollover, you can carry over $660 to the next year, forfeiting the remaining $370.
-Alternatively, if a grace period is available, you have until mid-March to spend the leftover $1,030.
+Imagine you contribute $2,750 to your health FSA but only use $2,200 on medical expenses.
+If your employer offers a $640 rollover, you can carry over $550 to the next year (the maximum amount allowed), forfeiting the remaining $0.
+Alternatively, if a grace period is available, you have until mid-March to spend the leftover $550.
+If you fail to spend the $550 within the grace period, you will lose it.

-• Verify Plan Details: Since FSA rules vary by employer, review your plan's specifics during open enrollment.
+- **Verify Plan Details**: Since FSA rules vary by employer, review your plan's specifics during open enrollment.
 This ensures you understand whether a rollover or grace period applies.
+Don't rely on assumptions; read the plan documents carefully.

-• Eligible Expenses: Ensure you're aware of what qualifies as an eligible expense.
-FSAs cover a range of health-related costs, including copays and certain over-the-counter items.
+- **Eligible Expenses**: Ensure you're aware of what qualifies as an eligible expense.
+FSAs cover a range of health-related costs, including copays, deductibles, prescriptions, and certain over-the-counter items.
+A comprehensive list of eligible expenses can be found on the IRS website (Publication 502).
+Common overlooked eligible expenses include sunscreen with an SPF of 30 or higher, menstrual care products, and certain medical devices.

-HSAs provide unmatched rollover flexibility, making them ideal for long-term savings.
+HSAs provide unmatched rollover flexibility, making them ideal for long-term savings and retirement planning.
 FSAs, while less flexible, offer some options through employer-provided rollovers or grace periods.
 The key is understanding your employer's specific rules and planning your contributions accordingly.
 By doing so, you can maximize the benefits of these accounts and avoid losing hard-earned money.

 Understanding these rules empowers you to make informed decisions about your health savings, ensuring that your contributions are used wisely and effectively.